desireedmello/mentalhealthchatbotCanada/README.md

 ## Breakdown of the repository files:

-- chatbot_training.ipynb / chatbot_training.py - Consists of the code required for training the model.
+- trainingmodel.ipynb / trainingmodel.py - Consists of the code required for training the model.
 - mentalhealthbot.ipynb / mentalhealthbot.py - Consists of the code required for designing the model's GUI.
 - intents.json - Dataset needed for training the model.
 - words.pkl and classes.pkl - Stores the responses of the model.